Abandoned & Little-Known Airfields:

 or on the 1978 USGS topo map.

-Not a trace appeared to remain of the former airport.
+Not a trace appeared to remain of National City Airport.

 The site of National City is located west of the intersection of National City Boulevard & West 35th Street.